 Aerobic Membrane Bioreactor with Thermal Energy Recovery

-The system boundaries for the analysis of AeMBR with thermal energy recovery are shown in Figure 1-2.
+Figure 1-2 presents the system boundaries for the analysis of AeMBR with thermal energy recovery.
 The boundary is the same as discussed in Section 1.6.1, except for the thermal recovery step.
 A heat pump is installed prior to MBR treatment to recover thermal energy from either the graywater or mixed wastewater.
 Thermal energy recovery was modeled as occurring prior to MBR treatment to avoid potential heat loss from the mixed wastewater or graywater.
 The recovered thermal energy is used for hot water heating, replacing the need for natural gas or electricity.

-Additional details on the heat pump are provided in Section 2.2.1.
+Section 2.2.1 provides more detail on heat pump energy recovery.